Learn MoreModel#: PSS0001

 The Takahashi 2x Barlow Extender is excellent when using it in combination with apochromatic refractors.
 This accessory is multi-coated, can be used with a diagonal and is built with a compression rings for eyepiece security....
 Learn MoreFREE SHIPPINGModel#: TBL0002(48 States)

-The Feldstein adapter is used for focuser ends found on some Takahashi telescopes to mate items such as a camera to the telescope - or the other end has SCT thread which allows use of SCT-threaded items such as visual backs, T-adapters, etc. The Feldstein adapter allows for the use of alternate equipment on your Tak and each adapter is designed for specific thread patterns as specified....
+The Feldstein adapter is used for focuser ends found on some Takahashi telescopes to mate items such as a camera to the telescope - or the other end has SCT thread which allows use of SCT-threaded items such as visual backs, T-adapters, etc....
 Learn MoreModel#: TCD0002

 The Feldstein adapter is used for focuser ends found on some Takahashi telescopes to mate items such as a camera to the telescope - or the other end has SCT thread which allows use of SCT-threaded items such as visual backs, T-adapters, etc....
 Learn MoreModel#: TCD0006